We can apply mindfulness principles to all areas of life, such as eating, socializing, exercising -- even to the words that we speak.

 Mindfulness is an antidote to the unconscious, reactive way of living.

 Welcome to Workshops 2019

 Combining the concepts of modern cognitive science with ancient mindfulness techniques, Seventh Element, located in Rhode Island, offers programs, such as MBSR, and a variety of workshops to help you decrease stress and develop mindful awareness practices.
-I will continue to offer relevant and interesting opportunities to the community in 2019, as well as continue to teach in corporations, research settings and to private groups.
+I continue to offer relevant and interesting opportunities to the community, but am concentrating on longer programs (see below), as well as continue to teach in corporations, research settings and to private groups.

 Sitting meditation, mindful movement, and loving kindness, are powerful for me.
 They help me focus and realize what is important and rather than focus on the negative, explore the positive, the possibilities.
 D.E.O – student 2015

 MINDFULNESS-BASED STRESS REDUCTION (MBSR) PROGRAM AND MINDFUL EATING PROGRAM

 I am much more aware of my thoughts, feelings, and responses.
 With awareness I’m making better self-care choices.
 Priscilla is a great facilitator because she embodies what she teaches.
 S.R.C. – student 2015